CrypticPoet/off-grid-energy-design/Review_Tribe_B.md

 # Feedback Tribe A
 ##### Q1.
 Did this tribe get evaluated correctly ?
 Qualify your Yes/No with reasons.
+This tribe should be given 10 marks out of 15.
+Majorly other marks are cut because of the extensively poor readablity and data overflow of the report.
+Otherwise other aspects are fine.

 ##### Q2.
 What are the best things (point wise) you observed in this Tribe's report ?
 These are points you will incorporate in your next Report.
 - Great explaining each readablity index.